-41 Are attorneys' fees and costs available for copyright infringement?
+41 Can attorneys' fees and costs be claimed in an action for copyright infringement?

-Yes, according to general Austrian principles of civil procedure, attorneys' fees have to be reimbursed by the losing party according to statutory attorneys' fees tariffs.
-Since specialised practitioners usually bill according to an hourly rate, the winning party has to bear the difference between the reimbursed statutory fees and the actual hourly rates.
+In case of proceedings, attorneys' fees have to be reimbursed by the losing party according to statutory attorneys' fees tariffs.
+Since specialised practitioners usually bill according to an hourly rate, the